-Students requesting special consideration or a medical accommodation should fill out the appropriate paperwork available in the Office of Residential Life and Education called Special Interest Housing.
-These forms must be submitted by the deadline of March 1st to our office for consideration before Room Selection time.
+Students requesting special consideration or a medical accommodation should fill out the appropriate paperwork available in the Office of Residential Life and Education called Alternate Housing Process.
+These forms must be submitted by the deadline of February 28th to our office for consideration before Room Selection time.
 A student with a special request is required to provide documentation to support his/her request (i.e. doctor’s note as appropriate, etc.) and should do so each year.

 Medical and special accommodation requests that are approved (as well as those approved for Substance Free Living) will be assigned by the Office of Residential Life and Housing BEFORE Room Selection.
 Housing assignment notifications will go out the week after applications are due and will have your housing assignment in it.

 Unless contacted by Wednesday, March 12th by 4 p.m., we will assume your assignment is complete and you will be assigned that room in our Housing system.
 You will not be permitted to participate in any more Room Selection applications or attend more Room Selection nights.
 If you choose to NOT accept the assignment and do contact us appropriately, you will need to continue to participate in the Lottery/Room Selection process.